AplaProject/apla-docs-en/introduction/templates.rst

 GetOne(colname, table, where, [value])
 ==============================
-Функция возвращает  значение из таблицы базы данных по условию.
+The function returns the value from the database table by condition.

-* *colname* - имя возвращаемой колонки;
+* *colname* - the name of the returned column;
-* *table* полной имя таблицы (#state#_mytable);
+* *table* - full name of the table (#state#_mytable);
-* *where*  условие,
+* *where* - condition,
-* *value* - значение условия, если параметр *value* не указан, то тогда параметр *where* должен содержать полный запрос.
+* *value* - the condition value, if the *value* parameter is not indicated, then the *where* parameter shall contain the complete query.

 GetRow(prefix, table, colname, [value])
 ==============================
-Функция формирует множество переменных со значениями из  записи таблицы базы данных, полученной поиском по указанному полю и значению или по запросу.
+The function forms a set of variables with values from the database table entry obtained by searching by specified field and value, or on request.

-* *prefix* - префикс, используемый для образования имен переменных, в которые записываются значения полученной записи: переменные имеют вид *#prefix_id#, #prefix_name#*, где после знака подчеркивания указывается имя колонки таблицы.
+* *prefix* - the prefix used to form the names of variables into which the values of the resulting entry are written: the variables have the form *#prefix_id#, #prefix_name#*, where after the underscore the name of the table column is specified.
-* *table* - полной имя таблицы (#state#_mytable);
+* *table* - full name of the table (#state#_mytable);
-* *colname* - имя колонки, по которой ищется запись;
+* *colname* - the name of the column to search forthe entry;
-* *value* - значение, по которому ищется запись, если параметр *value* не указан, тогда параметре *colname * должен содержать полный запрос where к таблице.
+* *value* - the value by which the entry is searched, if the *value* parameter is not specified, then the  *colname* parameter shall contain full "where" query to the table.

 StateVal(name, [index])
 ==============================
-Функция выводит значение параметра из таблицы state_parameters.
+The function displays the parameter value from the state_parameters table.

-* *name* - имя значения;
+* *name* - the value name;
-* *index* - порядковый номер значения, если их список приведен через запятую, например, *gender | male,female*, тогда StateVal(gender, 2) возвратит *female*
+* *index* - the value sequence number, and if their list is indicated by a comma, for example, *gender | male,female*, then StateValue(gender, 2) will return *female*
-Если есть языковый ресурс полученным именем, то подставится его значение.
+If the language resource with the resulting name is available, then its value will be substituted.

 Table
 ==============================
-Функция создает таблицу со значениями из базы данных. Функция имеет именованные параметры, которые выводятся в фигурных кнопках:
+The function creates a table with values from the database.
+The function has the named parameters, which are displayed in the shape buttons:

-* *Table* - имя таблицы;
+* *Table* - table name;
-* *Order* - имя колонки для сортировки строк таблицы, необязательный параметр;
+* *Order* - column name for sorting table rows, an optional parameter;
-* *Where* - условие выборки, необязательный параметр;
+* *Where* - sampling condition, an optional parameter;
-* *Columns* - массив отображаемых колонок, состоящий из заголовка и значений [[ColumnTitle, value],...]; соответствующие строке значения колонки из таблицы базы возвращаются переменной с именем колонки (#column_name#).
+* *Columns* - an array of displayed columns, consisting of a title and the values [[ColumnTitle, value],...]; the column values from the base table corresponding to the line are returned as a variable with the column name (#column_name#).

 .. code:: js
      Table{